-The IIA created the CIA exam to verify that candidates have the knowledge and skills necessary to fulfill the Certified Internal Auditor position and represent the profession well.
+The IIA created the CIA exam to verify that candidates have the knowledge and skills to fulfill the Certified Internal Auditor position and represent the profession well.
 Consequently, passing the CIA exam requires you to prove that you have a lot of internal auditing abilities.
-And if you don’t yet have all of those abilities, you’ll need to develop them as you study.
+And if you don’t yet have all those abilities, you’ll need to develop them as you study.

 Therefore, you must practice active learning during every study session.
 You can’t mentally check out when you read the books or watch the video lectures.
 Instead, you’ve got to keep your mind engaged by highlighting important sections, taking notes, and asking questions of the professors you have access to.
 If you don’t take these steps to progress your learning, you won’t have what it takes to pass the exam.
 What’s more, you’ll have wasted your time.

-So, to prove your innocence in the case of a review course betrayal, you must thoroughly and objectively analyze your own study habits and course usage first.
+So, to prove your innocence in the case of a review course betrayal, you must thoroughly and objectively analyze your study habits and course usage first.
 Asking questions like these will help clear the air:

 If your course didn’t come with a study planner, then you need to calculate how many CIA exam study hours you’ll need to get ready to pass one part.
 My recommendations can help you make your estimate.
 After that, you must determine how many study hours you can fit into a typical week of your busy life.
 Doing so may require you to prune some non-essential activities out of your life temporarily.

-But once you know how much you can study per week, then divide that number into your total number of study hours.
+But once you know how much you can study per week, then divide that number by your total number of study hours.
 You’ll be left with the number of weeks your studies for that exam part will last.
 Finally, put these study times on your calendar and make each one of them a priority.

 When you’re working through a course like this, you can do your part to extend the emulation of the exam by studying in a quiet, isolated workspace.
 Your office after hours, your home office, or a library will satisfy this requirement.
-If you wanted to be very method about it, you could even ensure that your location was a little cool like Pearson VUE testing centers usually are.
+If you wanted to be very methodical about it, you could even ensure that your location was a little cool, like Pearson VUE testing centers usually are.

 You need to make sure that you’re successfully soaking up all of the information in the books and video lectures and understanding it correctly.
 Conveniently, answering practice questions enables you to gauge your progress in these areas.

 Finally, only by answering practice questions can you perfect the time management you’ll need to get through all of the questions in each CIA exam part.
-Remember, you’ll only have 2 hours to finish the 100 MCQs of CIA exam Part 2.
+Remember, you’ll only have 2 hours to finish the 100 MCQs of the CIA exam Part 2.
 Consequently, sticking to a time limit of 1.2 minutes per question requires regular training.

 Memorizing the questions is a bad study habit because you have a negligible chance of seeing those exact questions on the exam.
-But, you have a very high chance of seeing questions that ask you about those concepts.
+But you have a very high chance of seeing questions that ask you about those concepts.

 For this reason, you should approach the practice questions as a test of your understanding of the exam topics rather than a sampling of the real exam questions.
 And changing your perspective on the practice questions should change your approach to them as well.
 When you come to a practice question, figure out which topics the question is asking you about.
 Then, recall everything you know about that topic and use that information to choose the correct answer.

-If the topic of the question is familiar to you but the answer is foreign, then you must tighten your mental grasp on that topic.
+If the topic of the question is familiar to you, but the answer is foreign, then you must tighten your mental grasp on that topic.
 Determining which topics you don’t know well enough is the purpose of the practice questions.
 So, don’t expect them to operate in any other way.

 More often than not, CIA exam questions are conceptual, not computational.
 And questions like these usually have more than one answer option that seems correct.
 Therefore, CIA exam questions can be pretty tricky.
 And when you’re faced with dozens of fairly difficult questions, you may need to answer them with some educated guessing.